pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 current research software,[^utopia] we think that these improvements are transitional, and that the future of research lies in open, [domain-specific](/research/#p[WtrHwt],h[WtrHwt,2]) research systems.

-As always, I would love to hear your thoughts.
 {: .conclusion }

 ## Notes